Andrew Westbrook is my great, great grandfather.

 |Immediate Family:||Son of Johannes Westbrook and Magdalena Jans Westbrook

 Husband of Nancy Thorn Westbrook and Sally Westbrook

-Brother of Orsseltje Vernony; Heyltie Vreeland; Anthony Westbrook; Zara van Aken; Johannes Westbroek
+Brother of Orsseltje Vernony; Heyltie Vreeland; Anthony Westbrook; Zara van Aken; Johannes Westbroek and 3 others

 About Andrew Westbrook

 Married first, Sally Hull; second, Nancy Thorn Geel.

 Andrew Westbrook deserted to the United States forces during the War of 1812, and was attainted of High Treason for “aiding and assisting the Enemy, making prisoners of His Majestys Liege subjects and compelling them to take an Oath of Neutrality.
 By this attainder he forfeited approximately 4000 acres of land situated in Western Ontario.
 He is said to have been the subject of the novel by Major John Richardson, the Canadian author, entitled “Westbrook; or the Outlaw”1 published 1851 in New York.
 In the 20th Congress, 1st Session, December 19, 1827, House Bill.
 No. 16, entitled “For the benefit of Andrew Westbrook” was reported to the effect: “A patent shall issue to Andrew Westbrook for two sections of land located on any of the unappropriated lands of the United States House Report No. 20 of the same Congress comprises the full report.